miladsharifiteh/miley/README.md

 #### Usage

 To run the software from the source:
 `python project.py`.
-To run the software from the binary file, go to the bin folder: `./miley`
+To run the software from the binary file: `./miley`

 When you run **Miley**, you are in the main UI of the software.
 The available commands in this stage are: